kanishmanickam/SE_Team11_AccessibleLanguageLearningPlatform/README.md

 ### Backend (Node.js + Express + MongoDB)
 - JWT authentication with parental controls
+- Salting and Hashing (using sha-256) for secure passwords
 - User profiles with accessibility preferences
 - RESTful API for preferences management
 - Secure password hashing with bcrypt